 If you represent the opposing party, I’ll prepare drafts of:

-- A memorandum in opposition to the motion;
+- A memorandum in support of the opposition;

 - Any additional exhibits referred to in the opposing party’s papers, and an index thereto, for inclusion in the parties’ Joint Appendix.

 After you review and comment on the drafts, I’ll prepare final documents, including all required citations, tables and cross-referencing, and provide them to you in Word format for filing and service.
 Throughout the process, you retain control, determining the extent of my services and approving all documents.

 Even if you intend to draft the motion or opposition yourself, I can help by researching a discreet issue or by editing a document you write.

 Benefits of outsourcing your Massachusetts motion for summary judgment or opposition.

 By having me draft your Massachusetts motion for or opposition to summary judgment, you: